 Puff pastry dough (Pâte Feuilletée or feuilletage) only contains flour, water, salt and butter.

-Croissant dough (Pâte levée Feuilletée) has additional ingredients that puff pastry does not: yeast and usually milk, and egg.
-The milk makes the dough taste richer while the yeast makes pastries rise much higher than ordinary puff pastry dough.
+Croissant dough (Pâte levée Feuilletée) has additional ingredients that puff pastry does not: yeast usually milk, and egg.
+The milk makes the dough taste richer, while the yeast makes pastries rise much higher than ordinary puff pastry dough.
 Another way to look at it is that croissant dough has active or living ingredients, the yeast.
 Puff pastry does not.

 14) Croissants used to be for the wealthy because the ingredients were too expensive.

-Baking ingredients like eggs, butter, cream, chocolate, and sugar, were very expensive in the 1800s.
+Baking ingredients like eggs, butter, cream, chocolate, and sugar were very expensive in the 1800s.
 Something only high society and royalty could afford.
-These ingredients’ high price made the croissant too expensive for the average person in the mid-1800’s.
-It wasn’t until the 19th century when prices decreased that the average French person could afford the rich persons bread and pastries like such as white bread and croissants.
+These ingredients’ high prices made the croissant too expensive for the average person in the mid-1800s.
+It wasn’t until the 19th century, when prices decreased, that the average French person could afford the rich persons bread and pastries such as white bread and croissants.